r-pufky/docs/source/operating-systems/ubuntu/preseed/create-preseed-file.rst

   You can still ``ctrl-alt-F1`` to get to the console from the blank screen.

 .. literalinclude:: ../source/ubuntu-template.seed
-  :caption: Boot Loader Installation Section
+  :caption: Boot Loader Installation Section.
   :lineno-start: 104
   :lines: 104-109